auroraGPT-ANL/MCQ-and-SFT-code/SAUNA_HACK_PLAN_v1.md

 ### Agentic tasks

 An agentic design must be fleshed out, at least in terms of general architecture and the selection of any underlying frameworks or tools.

+A potential starting point might be to define an approach to readily integrating other functions to the MCQ/NKN pipeline, e.g. OpenAI's PDF-to-JSON in place of simple\_parse

 Below is an example set of tasks that will need to be refined.

 | Priority | Task |
 |----------|------|